Man with 65 prior arrests gets bond after latest trip to jail on drug charges

 We also found Coleman's records indicate he was indicted last month on drug charges.

+"Even though those defendants, many of them, have been arrested as many as 65 times, our magistrates are setting a bond amount," District Attorney Paul Howard said.

-WATCH AT 6: Channel 2 investigative reporter Mark Winne talks one-on-one with the inmate and learns why he and others are granted bond despite protests from prosecutors.
+Channel 2 investigative reporter Mark Winne talked one-on-one with Coleman on Monday.

+"You've been to state prison around seven times, right?
+Are you a dangerous guy?"
+Winne asked.

 TRENDING STORIES